trixi-framework/Trixi.jl/docs/src/visualization.md

 ```julia
 julia> plot(sol)
 ```
+!!! note
+    Both Makie.jl and Plots.jl export `plot`, so if you load both librarys, you will have to specify which `plot` function to call via `Plots.plot` or `Makie.plot`.

 As with Plots.jl recipes, one can view individual solution components by creating a `PlotData2D` object and indexing into it with the desired variable name
 ```julia